 But along with for-profit camps, these nonprofits have been on the decline since the 1980s.
 Reports show camps of all kinds are financially difficult to maintain, making such experiences available to a shrinking number of children.

-Children who spend time in nature have been found to experience less aggression and increased happiness, focus and self-discipline.
 According to Hilary Levey Friedman, sociologist and author of Playing to Win: Raising Children in a Competitive Culture, as nonprofit camps have declined, costly specialty camps have been on the rise.
 Parents want to enroll their children in camps that give them a leg up on college applications and “real world” skills, like programs in academics and the arts.

 Today, parents have options like the International Riding Camp, where girls can practice cross-country jumping in between dining on organic food and taking water-skiing and tennis lessons.
 The camp costs $20,000 for 10 weeks.
 One day camp in Long Island, New York, specializing in the arts, costs $3,950 for a month.
 A month-long summer writing program at Emerson College for high-school students costs $6,531.